 Since we are unable to verify the accuracy of the information, please feed or not feed plants to your rabbits at your own risk.
 When in doubt, do your own due diligence and research it.

-But besides simply sending you away to another website, we'd still like to offer a few pointers as to various problematic veggies and/or seeds and trees:
+But besides simply sending you away to another website, we'd still like to offer a few pointers as to various known problematic veggies and/or seeds and trees:

 THESE PRESENT POSSIBLE RABBIT FOOD PROBLEMS